Rohan-s18/Rohan-s18/README.md

 ## About me
 I am an Undergraduate Computer Science and Physics major at Case Western Reserve University.
 I am a rising Junior in college and I will be attending Graduate School after this.
 I am interested in Quantum Computing, Artificial Intelligence, Machine Learning, Operating System and Low-level programming.
 If you're interested in working on a project with me, please feel free to reach out.

-I am currently undertaking a research project on a Drug-Drug interaction and Drug-Target interactions using Coupled tensor-Tensor Completion with the Department of Computer Science and Data Science at Case Western Reserve University.
+I am undertaking a research project on a Drug-Drug interaction and Drug-Target interactions using Coupled tensor-Tensor Completion with the Department of Computer Science and Data Science at Case Western Reserve University.

-I am currently working as a Data Science Intern at Lockheed Martin.
+I am now officially working as a Data Science Intern at Lockheed Martin.

 Check out my personal website **<a href="https://jocularglint54.com">here</a>**
 https://jocularglint54.com